-We submitted an IND to the FDA for a Phase 1 trial of DSG3-CAART in August 2019.
-The FDA accepted our IND for DSG3-CAART in September 2019 and granted orphan drug designation to DSG3-CAART for the treatment of PV in January 2020.
-Based on communications with the FDA, we expect that the DSG3-CAART trial will be designed as a Phase 1, open-label trial to assess the safety and tolerability of various dosing regimens of DSG3-CAART in the treatment of subjects with active mPV.
+The FDA cleared our IND for a Phase 1 trial of DSG3-CAART in September 2019.
+The FDA granted DSG3-CAART orphan drug designation for the treatment of PV in January 2020 and fast track designation for improving healing of mucosal blisters in patients with mPV in May 2020.
+We announced that the first patient was dosed in the DesCAARTesTM trial in December 2020.
+The DesCAARTesTM trial is an open-label trial to assess the safety and tolerability of various dosing regimens of DSG3-CAART in the treatment of subjects with active mPV.
 DSG3-CAART will be administered by intravenous infusion, using a fractionated-dose infusion scheme of escalating numbers of DSG3-CAART cells for the initial cohorts in the first phase.
 This dosing scheme is designed to reduce the potential risks associated with acute infusion-related toxicities while preserving potential benefit for subjects by allowing a total infused dose that we believe is large enough to be potentially therapeutic based on prior CAR T trials.